uni-due-syssec/thesis-template/README.md

 # SYSSEC thesis-template
 Clone the git and compile with `latexmk`.
-The produced files are in the build directory.
 Heavily inspired by the mas-template.

 ## TODO List
-* writing descriptions
-* fixing the headers of the report class
 * Logo
-* Acronym / Glossaries

 ## Mandatory things you need to install to use the template
 * texlive